kleberandrade/attraction-repulsion-force-unity/README.md

-# Simple Attraction and Repulsion Force for Games in Unity
+# Attraction and Repulsion Force for Games in Unity

-Example of an attraction and repulsion force for games
+Example of an simple attraction and repulsion force for games

 <p align="center">
   <img width="600" src="Images/magnetism.gif">